manikantprasad98544/Inventory-Management-System/README.md

 # Inventory-Management-System
-This repositry is all having codes used in Inventory Management System
+This repository is all having codes used in Inventory Management System

 ### About the repository?